 The temples are cut into solid basalt rock, and dedicated to the Hindu god Shiva.
 The primary Hindu temple is the most impressive of the five Hindu temples since most other artworks were damaged or defaced.
 It contains rock-cut stone sculptures, mainly in high relief, depicting Shiva as the Lord of Dance, the Lord of Yoga, or the three-faced Shiva.

 Taking a boat to the Elephanta Caves is a great half-day program from Mumbai.
+Read our guide to the Best places to visit in Mumbai on a 3-day itinerary.

 Contributed by Agnes Simigh, who inspires people to visit less travelled or misrepresented countries that often offer the most transformative travel experience on her blog Voice of Guides.